FAQ

 Answer:

-Our staff reads an average of 1,600 meters per day.
-We try to read each meter at nearly the same time each month to help ensure a consistent billing period.
+The vast majority of the water meters in WDM report meter reads every day.
+We try to post meter reads at nearly the same time each month to our billing software to help ensure a consistent billing period.
 In the rare instances when we are unable to obtain an actual reading, an estimated bill is prepared based upon your past water consumption.

 Top